+(VCFRONT_a182)

-(VCFRONT_a182) 12V battery must be replaced Schedule service Software will not update until battery is replaced
+12V battery must be replaced - Schedule service Software will not update until battery is replaced

-The 12V battery is showing degraded performance and needs to be replaced.
-Until the 12V battery is replaced, vehicle software updates will not complete.
+The low voltage battery, also known as the 12V battery, is showing degraded performance and needs to be replaced.
+Until the low voltage battery is replaced, vehicle software updates will not complete.

-It is recommended that you have the 12V battery replaced at your earliest convenient opportunity.
+It is recommended that you have the low voltage battery replaced at your earliest convenient opportunity.

-You can schedule service via the Tesla Mobile App, or with an independent service provider that offers 12V battery replacement for your vehicle.
+You can schedule service via your Tesla Mobile App, or with an independent service provider that offers low voltage battery replacement for your vehicle.
 Please note that independent service provider options may vary, based on your vehicle configuration and your location.

 Your vehicle is OK to drive with this alert present.
-However, if you delay the 12V battery replacement, your vehicle may eventually not have enough power to start or to restart after a recent drive.
+However, if you delay the low voltage battery replacement, your vehicle may eventually not have enough electrical power to start or to restart after a recent drive.